yenyang/Anarchy-BepInEx/README.md

 Pro tip: Use the brush mode to remove trees and standalone props.
 If you unselect the brush snapping option for "Remove only matching type", and right click you can remove them within a radius and it only targets standalone props and trees.

 ## Invisible Paths, Roads, and Markers
-The mod will automatically toggle the DevUI setting to "Show Markers" when drawing or plopping invisible paths, roads, object markers, etc. This feature may be moved to a seperate unnamed mod at a later date.
+The mod will automatically toggle the DevUI setting to "Show Markers" when drawing or plopping invisible paths, roads, object markers, etc.

 You can toggle DevUI Setting to "Show Markers" yourself using DevUI -> Gameplay -> Show Markers.
-There is also a toggle in Extra Landscaping Tools 2.0 while drawing surfaces.
+There is also a toggle in Extra Landscaping Tools 2.0 or later while drawing surfaces.

-ABSOLUTELY, NEVER, attach an invisible path or road to a growable building!!!
+ABSOLUTELY, NEVER, attach an invisible path/road to an invisible paths/roads in growable/zoned buildings!!!
 Several triggers that will occur later will crash your game.
-You can attach an invisible path or road to a ploppable building, but if you later want to apply one of the various building upgdrades you will need to remove the attached invisible networks first.
+You can attach an invisible path or road to an invisible paths/roads in ploppable building, but if you later want to apply one of the various building upgdrades you will need to remove the attached invisible networks first.

 ## Disclaimer
 This mod does NOT allow you to do everything including: